darkovulicevic/weather_app/README.md

 2. Open the project using your preferred code editor.
 3. Execute the application to access instant weather updates for the specified locations.

-## License
-This project is licensed under the MIT License.
-For more information, refer to the [LICENSE](LICENSE) file.

 ## Notes
 - Weather data is sourced from a reliable weather API.
+All API calls are routed through a server for enhanced security and efficiency.
 - Contributions to the project are highly encouraged via pull requests or issue submissions.

+## License
+This project is licensed under the MIT License.
+For more information, refer to the `LICENSE` file.